Psychodynamics and cyclic intervention

 - Anxiety: The feared consequences of expressing the hidden feelings.

-- Defence: the way a person calms the anxiety.
+- Defence: the way a person avoids their dread.

 - The therapist analyses the client’s situation, identifies the client’s defence mechanism, and presents this analysis to the client via interpretations.